Business software: Overview

 Much business software is developed to meet the needs of a specific business, and therefore is not easily transferable to a different business environment, unless its nature and operation are identical.
 Due to the unique requirements of each business, off-the-shelf software is unlikely to completely address a company's needs.
 However, where an on-the-shelf solution is necessary, due to time or monetary considerations, some level of customization is likely to be required.
 Exceptions do exist, depending on the business in question, and thorough research is always required before committing to bespoke or off-the-shelf solutions.

 Some business applications are interactive, i.e., they have a graphical user interface or user interface and users can query/modify/input data and view results instantaneously.
 They can also run reports instantaneously.
-Some business applications run in batch mode: they are set up to run based on a predetermined event/time and a business user does not need to initiate them or monitor them.
+Some business applications run in batch mode: they are set up to run based on a predetermined event/time and a business user does not need to initiate or monitor them.

-Some business applications are built in-house and some are bought from vendors (off-the-shelf software products).
+Some business applications are developed in-house, while others are purchased as off-the-shelf software products from vendors.
 These business applications are installed on either desktops or big servers.
 Prior to the introduction of COBOL (a universal compiler) in 1965, businesses developed their own unique machine language.
-RCA's language consisted of a 12-position instruction.
+RCA's language consisted of 12-position instructions.
 For example, to read a record into memory, the first two digits would be the instruction (action) code.
 The next four positions of the instruction (an 'A' address) would be the exact leftmost memory location where you want the readable character to be placed.
 Four positions (a 'B' address) of the instruction would note the very rightmost memory location where you want the last character of the record to be located.
-A two-digit 'B' address also allows a modification of any instruction.
+A two-digit 'B' address also allows the modification of any instruction.
 Instruction codes and memory designations excluded the use of 8's or 9's.
 The first RCA business application was implemented in 1962 on a 4k RCA 301.
 The RCA 301, mid-frame 501, and large frame 601 began their marketing in early 1960.

 Many kinds of users are found within the business environment, and can be categorized by using a small, medium, and large matrix: